Oaktobotics/git_sandbox/README.md

 Now we will grab the repository from github using the command `git clone https://github.com/OaktonLunabotics/git_sandbox.git` <br />
-  <i>NOTE:</i> This may prompt you for your github username and password if you are not logged in.<br />
+  <i>Note:</i> This may prompt you for git hub credentials, simply type your username and password if need be. <br />

 We have successfully copied the repository!
 To check that this has been done type the command `ls`.
 You should see a new folder called 'git_sandox' (which is the name of our repository or file system stored on github).<br />